LOCKLEAZE Light PROJECT

 Supported by Arts Council England

 Flying work, by trigger

-An incredible work of scale, conceived by Angie Bual and created with Mervyn Millar, Carl Robertshaw and Russell Beck Studios.
+An incredible work of scale due to launch as part of Mayflower 400 in Plymouth.
+Conceived by Angie Bual and created by Mervyn Millar, Carl Robertshaw and Russell Beck Studios.

 If you'd like to watch the video of the Research and Development, please contact us.

 'Absolutely Incredible' Pat Connor, Head of BBC South West

 Supported by Jerwood Charitable Foundation, Without Walls, Arts Council England and Reach Robotics

 7 - 16 December 2018